umutcanaltin/fpgai_compiler/paper/paper.md

 # How to cite

 If you are using FPGAI for your work, please cite this paper.
+The authors also welcome contributions and collaborations to accelerate the impact and use of our FPGAI engine.

 # Acknowledgments